ivanarh/ndcrash/README.md

 #### Stack restrictions ####

 Starting from Android 4.4 bionic uses an alternative stack for signal handlers.
 See [bionic source](https://android.googlesource.com/platform/bionic/+/kitkat-dev/libc/bionic/pthread_create.cpp) and [sigaltstack documentation](http://man7.org/linux/man-pages/man2/sigaltstack.2.html).
-By default SIGSTKSZ constant value is used (8 kilobytes on 32-bit ARM Platform).
+This stack has fixed size, by default SIGSTKSZ constant value is used (8 kilobytes on 32-bit ARM Platform).
-It's a very useful feature when a crash due to stack overflow happens.
+It's very useful feature when a crash due to stack overflow happens.
 However, this stack size could be insufficient because heap allocations are not safe and you are forced to allocate a memory on a stack.
 For example, libunwind's unw_cursor_t has a huge size (4 kilobytes) and it's a very big trade-off where to allocate a memory for it.
 Of course, some static buffer may be used but it's not thread safe, signal handlers may execute concurrently for different threads.
 Libunwind provides a special "memory pool" mechanism for this case.
 A workaround for this problem is possible: you can allocate a stack of any size and set it by sigaltstack function.
 But it should be done for every thread of your application, so some wrapper around pthread is required.

 ### Out-of-process mode ###